 7 - Since the boat will be out of the water for the Survey, this is a great time to have a bottom cleaning while on the hard.
 Notify the Surveyor of your intent and arrange with your Marina to have this done after the Survey has been completed.
 The boat needs to be dry for the survey or the moisture meter will not work.

 8 - Make sure the batteries are fully charged and that shore power is available for testing electrical systems.
-Have phone numbers available for the seller, the buyer, the listing and selling broker, and the surveyor ? even those who are supposed to be present for the survey.
+Have phone numbers available for those who are scheduled to be present for the survey.
 If there are any delays or schedule changes, you'll need to be able to notify the appropriate individuals.